-Having the PSI 3000 Nitrogen gas, this shock makes your ride way sturdier than ever.
+Having the PSI 3000 Nitrogen gas.
 It is extremely steady even through the aggressive race tracks.

-On the opposite side, Bilstein 5100 is more like the mid-level budget-friendly shock absorbent that is your best friend on a day to day usage.
-Though it performs like magic you cannot expect any extravagance features and performance on aggressive roads.
+On the opposite side, Bilstein 5100 is more like the mid-level budget-friendly shock absorbent that is your best friend on day-to-day usage.
+However, it performs like magic; you cannot expect any extravagance features and performance on aggressive roads.
 But for less adventurous and more basic usage, none can beat this shock.

-To sum up, in a sentence, it all depends on how you want to use the suspension of your car as both the models are pioneers in their respective categories.
+To sum up, in a sentence, it all depends on how you want to use your car’s suspension as both the models are pioneers in their respective categories.

 Quick Review of FOX 2.0

-- After every 50,000 miles street crossing, this model can be rebuilt.
+- After every 50,000 miles of street crossing, this model can be rebuilt.

-- It has threaded Coil over thus great for adjustment.
+- It has a threaded Coil-over thus great for adjustment.